oroinc/documentation/user/concept-guides/consents/index.rst

 * Create a :ref:`landing page <user-guide--consents--add>` with the text of the consent, and add it as a content variant of a content tree node.
 * Create a :ref:`new consent <user-guide--consents--create>` under **System > Consent Management**, define its properties, and link it to the content tree node.
 * Add the consent to the list of enabled user consents in the :ref:`system configuration <configuration--guide--commerce--configuration--consents>` to display consents in the storefront.
-* (Recommended) Enable the :ref:`Checkout with Consents <system--workflows--checkout-with-consents-workflow>` workflow to restrict access to the storefront without consents.

 Consents can be configured on :ref:`two levels <configuration--guide--config-levels>`, :ref:`global <doc-system-configuration>` and :ref:`website <doc-website-configuration>`.
 However, you can add consents to the storefront on the website level only when consents are enabled globally.